-58 Alok Mathur has long been a teacher at Rishi Valley School.
-He is now Head of Rishi Valley Institute for Teacher Education, and a trustee of KFI.
+58 Alok Mathur taught for many years at Rishi Valley School and was Head of Rishi Valley Institute for Teacher Education.
+He is a trustee of KFI.

 59 Gopal Krishnamurthy was a student at Rishi Valley, The Valley School and Brockwood, and taught at CFL, Brockwood and Oak Grove.
 He was director of academics and a co-principal at Brockwood.
-He is also the director of teacher education programmes held in various parts of the world under the title 'Re-Envisioning Education' and 'The Art, Science and Craft of Teaching and Learning'.
+He is on the faculty at Antioch University New England, adjunct faculty at Antioch University Santa Barbara and instructor at the University of California Santa Barbara Ext.

-K was concerned about what would happen with the Foundations once he was gone.
-It was one of his deep intentions that all of the Foundations and Schools would feel as one and that they would work together in that spirit.
-He communicated this repeatedly to those who worked with him during his long life.
+long life.
 The Foundations now meet every year and a half for International Trustees Meetings and they cooperate extensively.
 In fact, it seems to me that they, along with many others, are working together now more than ever.